-Having specific financial goals is an important step to becoming financially secure.
+Having specific financial goals is an important step to becoming financially secure, and knowing what short-term and long-term financial goals are would be your next step.
 Though not all financial goals are the same, and therefore they cannot be treated the same.
 Setting priorities and timeframes are elements to solid financial goal setting.

 Short-term financial goals address your immediate expenses―things you will spend money on in the next few months or coming year.
 Short-term financial goals include paying for:

 - Living expenses, like rent and necessary insurance.

 - Wants or luxury purchases, like a new camera or piece of furniture.